If you want a high-performance website for your Internet business – then you need to understand Semantic Standards (Web 3.0) & the implications.

 4. Using Twitter Card

-Twitter Card (TC) is a subset of Semantic Web Standards, which makes it easier for Twitter’s web crawler to display your content.
+Twitter Card (TC) is a subset of SWS (like OG), making it easier for Twitter’s crawler to display content.

-Twitter offers four types – a Summary Card with thumbnail, a Summary Card with large image, an App Card for direct downloading, & Player Card for video, audio, or media.
+Twitter offers four types – a Card with thumbnail, a Card with large image, an App Card for direct downloading, & Player Card for video & media.

-If using WP, it’s good to check your Twitter Card metadata before you publish by using a plugin like Rank Math SEO or similar.
+Remember to check your TC metadata before you publish by using a plugin like Rank Math or similar.

 Twitter code examples: